The Cuckoo's Calling

 You may think you know detectives, but you've never met one quite like Strike.
 You may think you know about the wealthy and famous, but you've never seen them under an investigation like this.

-“Highly entertaining.
-An appealing protagonist who’s sure to be the star of many sequels to come.
-Propulsive suspense.
-A team whose further adventures the reader cannot help eagerly awaiting.”—Michiko Kakutani, New York Times
+"Robert Galbraith has written a highly entertaining book...
+Even better, he has introduced an appealing protagonist in Strike, who's sure to be the star of many sequels to come.... its narrative moves forward with propulsive suspense.
+More important, Strike and his now-permanent assistant, Robin (playing Nora to his Nick, Salander to his Blomkvist), have become a team--a team whose further adventures the reader cannot help eagerly awaiting."—Michiko Kakutani, New York Times